hanhanwu/Hanhan_Break_the_Limits/Ideas_Spark/Ideas_Notes.md

 ## Silicon Valley Vancouver? 🍀
 * It seems that some sillicon valley companies are creating offices in Vancouver.
 I just want to observe this trend and automate this observation.
 Won't need much data science technique but majorly data parsing.
 * [My Code][4]

+## Bank Fantasy 🌱
+* I'm thinking to build my fantasy world, everything in this world has intelligence.
+One of the elements is a bank.
+* This bank has simplified & better oragnized data schema as real banks, and it will use AI to do something creative
+* Features that use rating system can try [Bayesian Adjusted Rating][5] - It considers multiple factors in the rating rank
+* Feature Ideas
+  * Bridge business clients & individual clients
+    * Database for business clients, individual clients, transactions, etc.
+    * Based on individual client's transactions, it will recommend business clients
+      * Default recommendation based on transaction info
+      * Nearby recommendations
+      * Interactive ranking for recommendation
+    * Based on individual clients' choices, trends, products relevance to provide business insights to business clients, in order to help them explore potential business opportunities.

 ## DS Collaboration Hunting Platform
 * This is a platform just for people who are working on DS.
 People who come up with solutions and people who are look for solutions can find the opportunities of collaboration.
   * Check whether there is simiar platform first (not just DS)